dadahcr2/reference/_pages/chests.md

 - All chests, other than common, are always followed by a common chest
 - 72.4% of common chests are followed by another one
+- If you are due to receive a non-common chest, but you do not win the cup, you will instead be awarded a common chest, and the better chest is deferred

 In terms of consecutive common chests, percentages as follows: